 Crop revenue insurance proceeds – price loss versus yield loss

-With the drought and floods in 2017, there has been some discussion on the income tax treatment of crop insurance proceeds.
-Some people may have sold the 2016 crop in 2017 and are concerned about the doubling of income if they also receive their crop insurance payments in 2017 as well.
+With the drought and floods in 2018 (Figures 1 and 2), there has been some discussion on the income tax treatment of crop insurance proceeds.
+Some people may have sold the 2017 crop in 2018 and are concerned about the doubling of income if they also received their crop insurance payments in 2018 as well.
 It is possible to defer the crop insurance to the year following harvest, but certain criteria have to be met.

 - This election is made under IRC Sec.
 451 (d) and Reg.
 1.451-6.

 - Identification of the specific crop or crops destroyed or damaged.

 - A statement that under normal conditions the crop would have been sold the following year.

 - Identification of the cause of destruction or damage and the dates it occurred.